Help us improve your experience.

 Note:

 The controller's configuration mode does not support the satellite's operational mode commands.
-You need to run the satellite's operational commands in the controller's operational mode.
+You must run the satellite's operational commands in the controller's operational mode.

 Upgrade Devices in JNU Topology